David Fair: Labor and AIDS Activism

 Fair's efforts resulted in numerous awards, including, in 1989–90, from the AIDS in the Barrio Conference, the Philadelphia Commission on Human Relations, the Philadelphia Fellowship Commission, Unity/Philadelphia, Dignity/Philadelphia, the Philadelphia City Council, and the Mayor's Office.
 A video produced by Fair, Epidemic: The AIDS Emergency in Philadelphia, won him the Communicator of the Year Award from the Public Relations Society of Southeastern Pennsylvania and the CINE Award for Video Excellence.

 In November, 1987, Philadelphia Mayor Goode asked Fair to revitalize the city's lagging HIV/AIDS programs by leading the formation of the AIDS Activities Coordinating Office.
-Goode provided Fair with a special $6 million ($14 million in 2021 dollars) allocation of unrestricted city funds, leading to the creation of a network of HIV-related services including prevention education, HIV testing and linkage to care, case management, housing, pediatric services, home care, behavioral health and other services.
+Goode provided Fair with a special $6 million ($16.3 million in 2023 dollars) allocation of unrestricted city funds, leading to the creation of a network of HIV-related services including prevention education, HIV testing and linkage to care, case management, housing, pediatric services, home care, behavioral health and other services.
 Shortly after his appointment, Fair kicked off the new comprehensive response to the epidemic in Philadelphia with a speech to the Neighborhood Summit on AIDS calling for a recognition that defeating AIDS meant organizing neighborhoods to combat HIV infection among all of those affected, including gay people of color, those fighting addiction, women and others who had historically been ignored by AIDS organizations.

-Embroiled in controversy because of his advocacy for more resources to combat the HIV epidemic, Fair led the office until 1990, when he left to lead the city's only advocacy organization composed of people living with HIV, called We The People Living with AIDS/HIV of the Delaware Valley.
-While at We The People, Fair led efforts to assure equal representation of people living with HIV on HIV/AIDS planning councils and expansion of housing services for homeless people living with HIV/AIDS.
+Embroiled in controversy because of his advocacy for more resources to combat the HIV epidemic, Fair left the AIDS office in 1990 to lead the city's only advocacy organization composed of people living with HIV, called We The People Living with AIDS/HIV of the Delaware Valley.
+While at We The People, Fair expanded its drop-in center from 8 hours per day weekdays to 15 hours/day seven days a week, and established a case management and housing counseling program, a meals program, a clothing bank and other basic needs programs.
+On the advocacy front, Fair led efforts to assure equal representation of people living with HIV on HIV/AIDS planning councils and expansion of housing services for homeless people living with HIV/AIDS.
 He also published a monthly newspaper on HIV/AIDS called Alive & Kicking! along with a weekly update, fastfax.